peterhinch/micropython-mqtt/NO_NET.md

 host.
 `pbmqtt_test.py` Demonstrates the ramcheck facility.
 `pbrange.py` Tests WiFi range and demos operation near the limit of range using the Pyboard LED's for feedback.
-Also demonstrates the interception of status messages.
+`pb_status.py` Demonstrates the interception of status messages.

 Bash scripts to periodically publish to the above test programs.
 Adapt to your broker address.